yulexun/2024uselectionprediction/README.md

-# Prediction of 2024 US election with ...
+# Forecasting the 2024 U.S. Presidential Election through Poll Aggregation and Adjustments for Poll Quality

 ## Overview
 This paper forecast the winner of the 2024 US presidential election using “poll-of-polls” by building a linear model.